 - Routine maintenance

-- Vehicle repairs
+- Vehicle wear and tear

 Car insurance premiums are highly individualized.
 There are a number of factors that influence your insurance rate, including:

-- Age of car
+- Age of vehicle

 - Claims history

-- Credit score
+- Credit score (in many states)

 - Marital status